 The State of Alaska’s decision to ignore all of the Roadless Rule’s existing exemptions makes it clear that the real purpose of the petition is to allow logging in the roadless portions of the Tongass.
 This poorly-veiled effort aims to prop-up an industrial-scale old-growth logging program that has only one remaining mid-sized mill and contributed less than 1% in employment related earnings to the southeast Alaska economy in 2016.
 The fact that the Tongass old-growth program is completely dependent on tens of millions of dollars in annual subsidies from U.S. taxpayers further eviscerates the petition’s purported justification.

 For all of these reasons, the State of Alaska’s petition for rulemaking should be denied.
 Initiating rulemaking regarding the Roadless Rule will drain USDA resources that are already stretched precariously thin.
 It will mire the U.S. Forest Service in a protracted, multi-year process to overturn long-standing and well-reasoned decisions, all but ensuring years of litigation.
-And given the complexity of USDA’s existing administrative record, the sheer size of the Tongass in the overall National Forest System, and the unique contribution the Tongass plays in accomplishing the Roadless Rule’s established goals and objectives, the environmental review associated with any exemption rulemaking would necessitate a national process.
+And given the complexity of USDA’s existing administrative record, the sheer size of the Tongass in the overall National Forest System, and the unique contribution the Tongass plays in accomplishing the Roadless Rule’s established goals and objectives, the environmental review associated with any exemption rulemaking would necessitate a national process, including public meetings held throughout the country.
 If despite all of these concerns USDA seeks to revisit the decision to apply the Roadless Rule to the crown jewel of the National Forest System, then it should provide a minimum scoping comment period of 90 days to ensure sufficient opportunity for communities, tribes, and the public to engage on an issue of such enormous controversy.

 Finally, the State’s efforts to undermine the Roadless Rule by revising or amending the Tongass Land Management Plan (the Tongass Forest Plan) should also be denied.
 The Tongass Forest Plan reflects the unanimous recommendation of a diverse collaborative committee, including representatives from the State of Alaska and the timber industry, which unanimously recommended that the Forest Service should prohibit logging on roadless areas.
 The State’s post hoc efforts to reject its own recommendations should be rejected.